jed212/Py-Automate/README.md

 # Py-Automate
-Repository for my automation and web scrapping projects in Python.
+Repository for my automation and web scrapping projects in Python, using libraries like Selenium, BeautifulSoup and pandas.